-Current pandemic has clearly marked by the importance of maintaining good health and immunity.
+Current pandemic has clearly marked the importance of maintaining good health and immunity.
 Processed foods, restaurant meals have taken a backseat, we are now reliant on self-cooked food to keep ourselves striving and thriving during these catastrophic times.

 Eating healthy has, therefore, become a necessity to not only keep your body going but also your mind working.
 WHO has recommended a list of eating habits to sail through the corona health crisis.